A Contextual Bandit Bake-off

 where $\Phi$ is the Gauss error function.
 We also define the \emph{significant win-loss difference} of one algorithm against another to be the difference between the number of significant wins and significant losses.
 We have found these metrics to provide more insight into the behavior of different methods, compared to strategies based on aggregation of loss measures across all datasets.
 Indeed, we often found the relative performance of two methods to vary significantly across datasets, making aggregate metrics less informative.

-Results in this section focus on Greedy (G), RegCB-optimistic (RO), Cover-NU (C-nu), Bag-greedy (B-g) and $\epsilon$-greedy ($\epsilon$G), deferring other variants to Appendix~\ref{sec:evaluation_appx}, as their performance is typically comparable to or dominated by these methods.
+Results in this section focus on Greedy (G), RegCB-optimistic (RO), Cover-NU (C-nu), Bag/BTS-greedy (B-g) and $\epsilon$-greedy ($\epsilon$G), deferring other variants to Appendix~\ref{sec:evaluation_appx}, as their performance is typically comparable to or dominated by these methods.
 We combine results on multiclass and multilabel datasets, but show them separately in Appendix~\ref{sec:evaluation_appx}.